timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 #### Step 1a: make a fork of your partner's repository

-In the GitHub web interface, navigate to your partner's account and find zir `DemoPackage` repository (again, named slightly differently from yours, I'll call it `DemoPackageMP.jl` where MP = My Partner).
+In the GitHub web interface, navigate to your partner's account and find xir `DemoPackage` repository (again, named slightly differently from yours, I'll call it `DemoPackageMP.jl` where MP = My Partner).
 Click the `Fork` button to make a copy in your own account.
-Remember, this is necessary because you don't have permission to submit changes to zir repository, and you need a web-hosted place to push your changes.
+Remember, this is necessary because you don't have permission to submit changes to xir repository, and you need a web-hosted place to push your changes.

 #### Step 1b: `dev` your partner's package locally